What is homocysteine?

 In the MTHFR community, the word homocysteine gets used often.
 We see questions such as “What is homocysteine?”
 “I have high homocysteine, now what?” or “How do I know if I have high homocysteine levels?”
 The answers to these questions are critical because high homocysteine levels can be threatening to your overall health.

 Let’s start with a medical term, Hyperhomocysteinemia, this is the medical condition which occurs when abnormal levels of homocysteine are in your blood.
 What’s the ideal range for homocysteine levels?
-If you have MTHFR your Homocysteine levels should be below 11, and the ideal number is 7.
+If you have an MTHFR mutation your Homocysteine levels should be below 11, and the ideal number is 7.

 Think of homocysteine as an ingredient the body uses to make certain things.
 When the body needs inflammation, it creates the amino acid, homocysteine.
 The reason homocysteine is viewed negatively, is because as it increases, inflammation increases putting a strain on the heart, brain, and nervous system.
+Click here to read more about reducing inflammation.

 How does methionine and homocysteine relate?